On the D(-1)/D7-brane systems: The instanton partition function

 The integrations over all moduli but $\chi$ are straightforward since all integrals are Gaussian and can be readily performed.
 From the primed doublets $(\mu^\prime,h^\prime)$ and $(\overbar{\mu}^\prime,\overbar{h}^\prime)$ we obtain\, \footnote{Here and in the following we report the results of the integrations up to numerical factors that can always be reabsorbed in the overall normalization of the instanton partition function.}

-where $m_r$ are the eigenvalues of $m$ and the Pfaffian is computed in the fundamental representation of U($k$).
-Integrating over the mixed doublets $(w,\mu)$ and $(\overbar{w},\overbar{\mu})$ yields
+where $m_r$ are the eigenvalues of $m$ and the determinant is computed in the fundamental representation of U($k$).
+Integrating over the mixed fundamental doublets $(w,\mu)$ and $(\overbar{w},\overbar{\mu})$ yields

-where $a_u$ are the eigenvalues of $a$ and the determinant is computed in the fundamental representation of U($k$).
+where $a_u$ are the eigenvalues of $a$.
 We observe that in order to get this result it is essential to have the $\overline{a}$ parameter in the action which provides an effective ``mass'' for the fermions $\mu$ and $\overbar{\mu}$.
 However, this $\overline{a}$ dependence cancels out in the final result between the numerator and the denominator.